 Adoption officials in the Mexican state of the Yucatán have signed an exclusive agreement to promote adoptions with Carolina Adoption Services.
 In this partnership, officials are pioneering efforts to place waiting children with American families.
 CAS has the opportunity to feature some children on our CAS Waiting Child Photolisting.
 Families may also apply to the program to receive a referral.

 This program will place children from the Yucatán state-sponsored children’s home, the Caimede Orphanage.
 Caimede is home to about 240 children of all ages.
 Some of the children have special needs.
 Caimede features an on-site school and medical facilities.
 The children receive excellent care and often get to go on field trips and educational & cultural outings.

 Our partnership is with the Yucatán branch of the National System for the Full Development of the Family (DIF).
 DIF social welfare workers make every effort to reunify families or place orphaned children with relatives.
 When these avenues are not in the best interest of the child, international adoption becomes a wonderful opportunity for a child to be placed with their forever family.
 In signing with Carolina Adoption Services, the DIF Yucatán has displayed its commitment to help more children realize the potential for a loving family.

 Federal Considerations: How Mexico Oversees International Adoption

 The central authority for Mexico adoptions is comprised of two federal entities: the Secretary of Exterior Relations (SRE), which issues key Hague documents, and the National System for the Full Development of the Family (DIF), which implements national policy for intercountry adoptions.
-These offices play an important role in intercountry adoptions and assignments of referrals to approved families.
+These offices play an important role in intercountry adoptions.
 Dossiers are sent to SRE and National DIF for approval before they are given to the CAS program partners at DIF Yucatán.